Kesmondlw79/Kesmondlw79/README.md

 - IAM Compliance & Audits: Ensuring NIST, ISO 27001, HIPAA, and SOX compliance by conducting IAM risk assessments and implementing access review processes.
 - Project Documentation & Roadmaps: Creating IAM roadmaps, access management policies, and security workflows for streamlined operations.
 - Role-Based Access Control (RBAC): Designing and enforcing RBAC policies to ensure segregation of duties (SoD) and minimize attack surfaces.
-- Mentoring & Team Leadership: Coaching IT teams on **IAM best practices**, fostering a security-first culture, and **building high-performance teams.
+- Mentoring & Team Leadership: Coaching IT teams on IAM best practices, fostering a security-first culture, and **building high-performance teams.

 🛡️ Cybersecurity Analyst (Blue Team) & IAM Defender
 In my role as a Cybersecurity Analyst and IAM Specialist, I specialize in defending systems, managing identities, and enforcing access controls to prevent cyber threats and ensure compliance.

 Key Skills & Focus Areas:
 - Security Operations Center (SOC): Monitoring and managing security incidents using Splunk, QRadar, and ELK Stack.
-- IAM Incident Response:** Investigating **account takeovers, access anomalies, and privilege escalations** using SIEM and SOAR tools.
+- IAM Incident Response: Investigating account takeovers, access anomalies, and privilege escalations using SIEM and SOAR tools.
-- Traffic Analysis & Threat Hunting:** Using **Wireshark and Zeek** to detect anomalous access patterns and unauthorized privilege escalations.
+- Traffic Analysis & Threat Hunting: Using Wireshark and Zeek** to detect anomalous access patterns and unauthorized privilege escalations.
-- Cloud Security & IAM:** Implementing identity security measures in AWS (IAM Policies, S3 Bucket Controls) and Azure (Conditional Access, Defender for Identity).
+- Cloud Security & IAM: Implementing identity security measures in AWS (IAM Policies, S3 Bucket Controls) and Azure (Conditional Access, Defender for Identity).
 - Vulnerability Management: Identifying IAM misconfigurations using Tenable, Qualys, and Nessus, ensuring remediation of security gaps.
-- Firewall & SOAR:** Enforcing IAM-based firewall policies and automating response workflows with alo Alto Cortex XSOAR.
+- Firewall & SOAR: Enforcing IAM-based firewall policies and automating response workflows with alo Alto Cortex XSOAR.

 💬 Additional Skills
 I believe that success in cybersecurity and IAM is not just about technical expertise but also about strategic thinking, leadership, and collaboration.